 Being on your own in a private practice can be stressful

-Once you’ve gotten your new practice off the ground and things are going well, it probably won’t be too long before you begin to wonder if it might be wise to hire some help.
+Once you’ve gotten your new practice off the ground and things are going well, it probably won’t be too long before you begin to wonder if it might be time to hire some help.
 Obviously there’s only so much a single person can do, so the more successful your practice becomes, the more difficult it will be to get everything done well.
 This balancing act can be tricky to manage, especially if you’re already feeling stressed and overwhelmed!

 Another consideration is that as a one-person operation, there is a risk associated with having your business entirely dependent on you alone.
 What happens if you get sick or need to take a block of time off for some reason?
 Can your practice continue, even for a month or two, without you?
 For this reason alone, growing your business enough to support some additional staff can make it a lot easier to sleep at night.